apravint/apravint/README.md

-# Hi, I'm apravint 👋
+# Hi, I'm Pravin 👋

 I’m a **Software Engineer** passionate about building impactful solutions with modern technologies.